stelzinga/MF/Management_Framework-Appendix.md

 In below examples, the Markdown protocol is used.
 If that would be used in a Markdown editor it will show the Markdown output, instead of how that output is achieved by writing in 'plain text'.
 For those cases, the plain text version is shown in addition to the desired Markdown version, by using the escape character '\'.
 See examples under [#### Formatting] and the sections thereafter.

 #### New Line
-To achieve a new line in Markdown, type two spaces and a carrier return.
+To achieve a new line in Markdown, type 2x a space + carrier return.
-To achieve an empty line do a carrier return + 2x white space + carrier return.
+To achieve an empty line do a carrier return + 2x a space + carrier return.

 #### Horizontal Lines
 To create horizontal lines use either 3x '*' or 3x '-' or 3x '_'.
 Use these to create H1, H2 level separators (see below) as follows: